The Master of Science in Nursing (MSN) is a dynamic way for nursing professionals to gain upward mobility in the health care environment.

 Combine your passion for teaching with top-notch clinical experience.
 This track prepares you to teach in an academic or healthcare setting by giving you expertise in teaching strategies and learning principles.

-Due to the effects of COVID-19 on the healthcare community, we will be accepting applications until the cohort is full.
+We will be accepting applications until the cohort is full.

 The MSN program provides a supportive learning environment with the goal of producing responsible and productive citizens who promote and advance the communities they serve.